Manny Machado: 2017

 On January 13, Machado and the Orioles avoided arbitration by agreeing to a $11.5 million deal for the 2017 season.
 On April 16, Machado hit his second home run of the season and moved into a tie for 26th on the Orioles all-time list with 107.
 On April 28, 2017, Machado hit a home run off CC Sabathia that bounced off the facade of the deck above Monument Park in straightaway center field, measuring 470 feet.
 Although the Orioles led 9–1, they lost 11–14 in 10 innings.

 On April 21, Machado became the center of controversy surrounding his slide that injured Dustin Pedroia and sidelined the latter for three games.
 Machado maintained that the allegedly late slide was unintentional, and contacted Pedroia after the game.
 Nevertheless, two days later, Red Sox pitcher Eduardo Rodriguez appeared to intentionally throw at Machado's knees, missing each time.
 A few innings later, a pitch from reliever Matt Barnes narrowly missed Machado's head and hit his bat.
 Barnes was ejected and received a 4-game suspension.
-Barnes denied the near-miss was intentional: “That’s kind of a line you don’t cross...fortunately, it didn’t hit him, but I think he’s got every right to be mad that that one got loose.”
+Barnes denied the near-miss was intentional: "That's kind of a line you don't cross...fortunately, it didn't hit him, but I think he's got every right to be mad that that one got loose."
 A week later, on May 2, Machado dodged a pitch from Red Sox pitcher Chris Sale that ended up missing behind him.
-Machado expressed his displeasure with how the MLB had handled the situation after the game in a profanity-laced interview: “If you’re going to f—ing hit me, hit me, go ahead.
-Don’t let the s— keep f—ing lingering around and keep trying to f—ing hit people...It’s f—ing bulls—, and MLB should do something about it.
+Machado expressed his displeasure with how MLB had handled the situation after the game in a profanity-laced interview: "If you're going to f—ing hit me, hit me, go ahead.
+Don't let the s— keep f—ing lingering around and keep trying to f—ing hit people...It's f—ing bulls—, and MLB should do something about it.
 F—ing pitchers out there with f—ing balls in their hands throwing 100 miles per hour, trying to hit people.
-I’ve got a f—ing bat too.
+I've got a f—ing bat too.
 I could go up there and crush somebody if I wanted to, but you know what?
-I’ll get suspended for a year and the pitcher only gets suspended for two games.
-That’s not cool.”
+I'll get suspended for a year and the pitcher only gets suspended for two games.
+That's not cool."